NeuroCognitiveImagingLab/NCIL-Working-Website/index.md

 You can learn more about our research projects under the Projects link at the top of the page.

-## Do you want to participate in one of our studies?

-We are often searching for volunteers to participate in our studies.
-Depending on what studies are acctive, we might be looking for elementary school children, young adults, older adults, people with different language learning experiences, or people with certain clinical conditions (such as stroke or vision problems).
-However, in order for our research to be done properly, each study has specific criteria for participation.
-If you are interested in participating, please click the link below.

-{%
-  include link.html
-  link="research"
-  text="Find out more about participating in a research study" icon="fas fa-arrow-right" flip=true
-%}
-{:.center}

 ## Our Resources
 The NeuroCognitive Imaging lab makes extensive use of brain imaging technologies including: